duane9/python_emails/README.md

 ## Overview

-This project automates the daily delivery of an email one item from the Python Standard Library.
-The email contains the item's name, module, and a brief description.
+This project automates the daily delivery of an email with three items from the Python Standard Library.
+The email contains the item's name, explanation, and an example.
 The project uses AWS Lambda, Amazon SES, and DynamoDB to deliver the email.

 ## Motivation

-This project is a fork on the
+This project is a fork of the awesome
 [Dutch Vocabulary](https://github.com/ThReinecke/dutch_vocabulary) project.
 I wanted to do something similar but with the Python Standard Library.